pranjalchanda08/MediaPipe-Project/README.md

   **Objective:**

   To Paint on the screen using finger gestures.
-    1. Use 👆 Draw
+    1. Use 👆 to Draw
-    2. Use 🤚 Erase
+    2. Use 🤚 to Erase
     3. Make a 🤟 to clear the screen

     ```shell
     python3 finger_painter.py